jackwilliams2480/PianoTilesBot/README.md

   Color clicked = new Color(77,77,77);
   ```

 Next, we need to read the image and get the pixel color of each tile area, and compair it to the color we need to click.
-By importing the `java.awt.event.*` from our original `java.awt` we can use keyPress to press each of our four KeyEvents A,S,D, and F.
+By importing the `java.awt.event.*` from our original `java.awt` we can use keyPress to press each of our four KeyEvents A,S,D, and F. Note that because we are reading a BufferedImage and not direct pixels from the screen, we need to pass the value from .getRGB into a Color object so we can easily compair the values to the specified ones.
 ```java
 Color first = new Color(img.getRGB(70,377));
 Color second = new Color(img.getRGB(165,377));